cjgiri/guru/README.md

 - [ ] Log in / Log out, including as a Guest/Demo User (MVP)
 - [ ] Create, read, edit, and delete lyrics (MVP)
 - [ ] Create, read, edit, and delete annotations using text highlighting for selection (MVP)
-- [ ] Add upvoteable comments to annotations and lyrics (expected feature, but not MVP)
+- [ ] Allow music upload for playback on lyric show page (hopeful feature, but not MVP)
-- [ ] Allow music upload for playback on lyric show page (expected feature, but not MVP)
+- [ ] Add upvoteable comments to annotations and lyrics (hopeful feature, but not MVP)

 ## Design Docs
 * [View Wireframes][views]